Pickup trucks usually command good prices at used vehicle auctions.

 Higher interest rates could also hurt pickup values in 2017.

-Overall, auction values for 1- to 3-year-old vehicles were down more than 15 percent for 2016, KBB said.
+Overall, auction values for one-year to three-year-old vehicles were down more than 15% for 2016, according to KBB.